 Details of assessment requirements are contained in the sections on particular years and subjects in the course.
-The following regulations relate to supplementary assessment regulations which apply to all years of the Medical Course.
+The following regulations relate to supplementary assessment regulations which apply to all years of the Medicine Course.

-- Subject examiners may, in the time between the sitting of the November/December assessments and the meeting of the Assessment Committee, require students or present themselves for further assessment. - Further assessment may be given to allow the Assessment Committee to resolve a doubt.
-(In Years 1 to 3 such assessment is usually undertaken in the second week of the following January.) - Further assessment may be given when students, through illness or some other acceptable circumstances, have been prevented from taking one or more of the assessments or have been disadvantaged during the assessment. - EFurther assessment will not be granted when the composite mark accurately reflects failure to achieve the required standard of knowledge and understanding of, and skills in, the subject.
+- Subject examiners may, in the time between the sitting of the November/December assessments and the meeting of the Assessment Committee, require students to present themselves for further assessment. - In Year 5, subject examiners may, in the time between the sitting of term assessments and the meeting of the Assessment Committee (normally Thursday of the term recess), require students to undertake further assessment.
+Students are warned that they may be required to undertake such additional assessment and should take this into account when making travel arrangements for Medicine/ Surgery and/or Elective terms. - Further assessment may be given to allow the Assessment Committee to resolve a doubt.
+(In Years 1 to 3 such assessment is usually undertaken in the second week of the following January.) - Further assessment may be given when students, through illness or some other acceptable circumstances, have been prevented from taking one or more of the assessments or have been disadvantaged during the assessment. - Further assessment will not be granted when the composite mark accurately reflects failure to achieve the required standard of knowledge and understanding of, and skills in the subject.